mylinuxforwork/packages-installer/README.md

 You can provide installation configurations with compressed .pkginst file on your webserver or remote Git Repository like GitHub or GitLab or can install and test a local configuration.

+The following package managers are currently supported:
+- apt (e.g. for Ubuntu)
+- dnf (e.g. for Fedora)
+- pacman (e.g. for Arch Linux)
+- zypper (e.g. for openSuse)
+- flatpak

+> With custom installations you can also use yay, paru, add repos for dnf, etc.

+Is your package manager currently not supported, your can export a list of packages from the configuration and suggest to install the packages manually.

 You can find more information in the Wiki. https://github.com/mylinuxforwork/packages-installer/wiki

 > The Packages Installer Editor will support you with an UI to create your installation configurations even faster.
 The Packages Installer Editor is currently in development and a first BETA will be available soon.